Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's total is one point higher than the combined 64 PPG average of the two teams.

-- The 66.3 points per game these two squads have surrendered to opponents this season are 1.3 more than the 65 total in this contest.
+- The combined points per game average of the two teams, 64, is 1.5 points fewer than Saturday's over/under.

+- This contest's total is 0.8 points lower than the 66.3 these two squads combine to give up per game in 2021.

-- The average total in Chanticleers games this season is 55.3, 9.7 points fewer than Saturday's total of 65 .
+- The average total in Chanticleers games this season is 55.3, 10.2 points fewer than Saturday's over/under of 65.5 .

-- The 65 total in this game is 8.5 points higher than the 56.5 average total in Minutemen games this season.
+- The 56.5 PPG average total in Minutemen games this season is nine points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has one win against the spread in three games this season.

-- The Chanticleers average 43 points per game, three fewer than the Minutemen allow per contest (46).
+- This year, the Chanticleers average three fewer points per game (43) than the Minutemen give up (46).

-- Coastal Carolina is 1-0 against the spread and 2-0 overall this season when the team records more than 46 points.
+- Coastal Carolina is 1-0 against the spread and 2-0 overall this season when the team scores more than 46 points.

-- The Chanticleers collect 504.7 yards per game, 20.3 fewer yards than the 525 the Minutemen allow per contest.
+- The Chanticleers collect 504.7 yards per game, 20.3 fewer yards than the 525 the Minutemen give up per matchup.

 - The Chanticleers have two giveaways this season, while the Minutemen have five takeaways .